 Firstly the question that hits the programmers is when we have primitive data types then why does there arise a need for the concept of wrapper classes in java.
-It is because of the additional features been there in Wrapper class over the primitive data types when it comes to usage.
+It is because of the additional features been there in the Wrapper class over the primitive data types when it comes to usage.
 These methods include primarily methods like valueOf(), parseInt(), toString(), and many more.

 A wrapper class wraps (encloses) around a data type and gives it an object appearance.
 Wrapper classes are final and immutable.
 Two concepts are there in the wrapper classes namely autoboxing and unboxing.

 Autoboxing is a procedure of converting a primitive value into an object of the corresponding wrapper class is called autoboxing.
 For example, converting int to Integer class.
 The Java compiler applies autoboxing when a primitive value is:

 - Passed as a parameter to a method that expects an object of the corresponding wrapper class.